 BPS separations of wiring will be as per SUB013.7.2, "Separate Systems Electrically Only."
 Alterations to existing raceway systems are not included in this scope of work.
-A station walkdown was not made in preparation of this estimate.

 Comprehensive scope document has been prepared and provided for use in developing estimate.
 A site walk down was performed to prepare the scope.